English for Academic Purposes (EAP) Lecturer

 - English for Specific Purposes (ESP) ‘Executive English’ Courses for Turkish Government Judges and Auditors

-- Currently leading in the development of the Teaching English for Academic Purposes (TEAP) module of the blended MA in Teaching and Learning.
+- Developed the Teaching English for Academic Purposes (TEAP) module of the blended MA in Teaching and Learning.

 Chris led in the design and development of two major EAP tests in use at Regent’s: